pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_object_store.md

 signatures, you can specify the `--isS3V2` flag.
 This parameter configures Pachyderm to use the MinIO driver, which allows the use of the older signature.
-Also, this flag disables SSL for connections to the object store with the `minio` driver.
+This `--isS3V2` flag disables SSL for connections to the object store with the `minio` driver.
 You can re-enable it with the `-s` or `--secure` flag.

-Also, you can edit the `pachyderm-storage-secret` Kubernetes manifest.
+You may also manually edit the `pachyderm-storage-secret` Kubernetes manifest.

-The `--object-store` flag takes four required, additional configuration arguments.
+The `--object-store` flag takes four required  configuration arguments.
 Place these arguments immediately after
 [the persistent disk parameters](deploy_custom_configuring_persistent_disk_parameters.html):